More U.S. Soldiers Charged in Iraq Rape, Murder

 INSKEEP: Now, let's talk about this incident in Mahmoudiya.
 We've already heard of the charges against Steven Green.
 He's accused of pulling the trigger when this family was killed near a checkpoint.
 What did these other men who've now been charged allegedly do, as far as you can tell?

-BOWMAN: Well, we have charges against three others for rape and murder, and a fourth for dereliction of duty for not - for failing to report the offenses.
-And what we understand is this all happened at a checkpoint, that the four of them went down to the house, and that Green shot some of the folks in the house.
-It was an Iraqi female, her parents, and five-year-old sister.
+BOWMAN: What we understand is this all happened at a checkpoint, that the four of them went down to the house, and that Green shot some of the folks in the house.
+It was an Iraqi female, her parents, and 5-year-old sister.
 We believe that the others took part in the rape and the murder, and again, this final one was - failed to report the offenses.

 INSKEEP: Is it normal in the military justice system that everybody involved within an incident would be charged with murder, even though most likely only one would have pulled the trigger?